 Epona occupied an important place in the Gallic religion, because the horse itself was important in the life of the Gauls.
 We can remember how the Gallic cavalry had destabilized the Roman legions during the Conquest.
 The veneration of the goddess logically then persisted in the army.
 Yet everything suggests that the common people adored her in rural areas.
-There remains unfortunately almost no trace of an official cult of Epona in large cities (but this makes sense).
+There remains, unfortunately, almost no trace of an official cult of Epona in large cities.

-Epona’s appearance varies in function of the origin of each representation.
-With few exceptions, Epona is always dressed and draped in the presence of horses.
-Apart from these animals, she is shown alone, sometimes depicted as celibate.
+Epona’s appearance in art varies in function depending on the origin of each representation.
+With few exceptions, Epona is always dressed and found in the presence of horses.
+Apart from these animals, she is typically shown alone, and sometimes depicted as celibate.
 While these features are found on all depictions, positions and attitudes of Epona and her horses vary depending on where they were found.

 The first type of representation, found in north-eastern Gaul and in the Rhine region, shows the goddess seated on a mare, sometimes accompanied by a foal.
-Carried by a horse, she can have be funerary symbol: on some steles, it’s clear that she evokes the journey of the soul to the hells (the representation of a woman to symbolize the soul of the deceased is consistent with folklore of ancient religions).
+Carried by a horse, she can act as a funerary symbol: on some steles, it is clear that she evokes the journey of the soul to the underworld (the representation of a woman to symbolize the soul of the deceased is consistent with folklore of ancient religions).

 Epona is often closer to the goddess Rhiannon Cymric (the name derives from a Celtic word “Rigantona” meaning “great queen”) appearing in the Mabinogi of Pwyll.
-In this kind of Arthurian romance, it is said that it was impossible to catch her when she rode on horseback, as she made her hurry; she entertained guests at Harddlech singing at meals.
+In this kind of Arthurian romance, it is said that it was impossible to catch her when she rode on horseback, as she travelled so swiftly; she entertained guests at Harddlech, singing at meals.
 Rhiannon was married with Pwyll and Manawyddan.
-She may also have had a function to accompany the dead.
+She may also have had a function to accompany the dead here too.

-There are certainly similarities between Epona and Rhiannon, such as their attachments to horses, their role as accompanist for dead, but there are also differences in size: the goddess Epona was single, while Rhiannon, seen as a queen, was married.
+There are certainly similarities between Epona and Rhiannon, such as their attachments to horses, their role as a companion to the dead, but there are also differences in scope: the goddess Epona was single, while Rhiannon, seen as a queen, was married.
 Also, Epona was especially adored by the limes while Rhiannon existed in Celtic literature (especially so in Britain).
 Thus, if there are undeniable similarities between the two characters, it would be wiser not to equate them completely.